anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 title: Commentary on the Common Worship Principal Service Lectionary
 excerpt: 'Work in progress!
 This is a commentary on the lectionary, not a commentary on the passages.
 The aim is to answer the question: Why was this passage chosen?'
 ---
-**_Work in progress!_**

 This is a commentary on the _lectionary_, not a commentary on the _passages_.
 The aim is to answer the question: _Why was this passage chosen?_

 Simply search below for the relevant day, e.g., 'Advent 1', 'Proper 21', 'Bartholomew'.

-Note that there is often no 'theme' tying the readings together.
-(Many people persist in looking for one, even decades after the ASB.)
-Where readings are closely related, they are grouped together below.
-In many cases, however, a particular reading will not be related to other readings on the same day, but it will turn out to be part of a series on a particular book of the Bible running over several weeks.
-This principle of continuous (or semicontinuous) reading of Scripture is one of the key principles behind the lectionary.

-**Common Worship** was introduced in the Church of England in 2000.
-It includes a [Lectionary for Sundays, Principal Feasts and Holy Days, and Festivals](https://www.churchofengland.org/prayer-and-worship/worship-texts-and-resources/common-worship/churchs-year/lectionary), which provides a lectionary for three services on each of those days: Principal Service, Second Service, and Third Service (along with 'Evening Prayer on the Eve' for some occasions).
-This page covers the **Principal Service Lectionary**, which is drawn (with modifications) from the ecumenical **Revised Common Lectionary (RCL)**.

-Most of the comments below are 'reverse engineered' using the lectionary and a fair bit of guesswork, so they should not be taken as authoritative.

 **_Work in progress!_**